Lippe (river): Description and history

 The river Lippe has been used as an infrastructure in Roman times.
 For the Romans the river (named Lupia) was a gateway to Germania, running from the river Rhine to the region around Paderborn.
-The watercourse was used for transport of supplies, so along the banks of the Lippe many former Roman camps can be found.
+The watercourse was used for transport of supplies, so along the banks of the Lippe many former Roman camps could be found.
 In the last 200 years many of these camps have been identified, above all the camp in Haltern which is likely to be the former headquarter of the imperial prince Tiberius.
-The distance between the camps is about a one-day walk of the troops, which is almost 30 km (20 mi).
+The distance between the camps is about a one-day walk for the troops, which is almost 30 km (20 mi).
 Today's identified Roman camps are: Olfen, Xanten, Haltern, Oberaden, Holsterhausen, Anreppen and Beckinghausen.
 The Battle of the Lupia River was fought in 11 BCE between Nero Claudius Drusus and the Sicambri (Sugambri).

 Today, the river appears as a two-tier water course: Upstream, eastward of the city of Hamm, the catchment is more rural.
 Downstream of Hamm settlements and industrial impacts characterize the situation.
 Though the Lippe was partly navigable from 1820 on it was not sufficient for the transport of industrial goods.